 If you don't enjoy your favorite foods as much as you used to, it may be time to see your doctor.
 Strange as it seems, your problem may lie in your nose or mouth.
 Seemingly flavorless food can result from either a diminished sensation of smell or taste, but usually not both.

 In fact, the loss of smell is actually more common than loss of taste.
-Studies have found that even when food seems to become less flavorful, the ability to sense the basic four tastes—salty, sweet, sour, and bitter—often remains intact.
+Even when food seems to become less flavorful, the ability to sense the basic four tastes—salty, sweet, sour, and bitter—often remains intact.

-Certain medical conditions, medicines, and a lack of certain nutrients can all contribute to decreased senses of smell and taste.
+Certain medical conditions, medications, and a lack of certain nutrients can all contribute to decreased senses of smell and taste.

 Smell and taste work as a team to allow for the sensation of flavors.
 With one sensation diminished, the flavor experience can be entirely different.